Free GEO Site Audit

 Re-run after major site changes.
 Update your homepage or product pages, then run a fresh audit to see if scores improved.

-Pair with diagnostics.
-Site Audit shows on-page readiness; Diagnostics show how ChatGPT actually mentions your brand — use both for a full picture.
+Pair with the AI Brand Monitor.
+Site Audit shows on-page readiness; the AI Brand Monitor shows how AI actually mentions your brand — use both for a full picture.

 GEO site audit FAQ